ArshRai17/cool-anemone/content/about.md

 > Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that's creativity.
 Charles Mingus

-Other than developing technical information for Solace PubSub+ products and managing the documentation portal, I am create Music.
+Other than developing technical information for Solace PubSub+ products and managing the documentation portal, I am create <a>Music</a>.